man207/NLP/README.md

 df = [0 for i in tokens]
 tf_df = np.zeros((len(tokens) , len(tokenized)))
 ```
-Then search documents for every token and for every instance of a token increase it's count in TF. and if the token is seen at least once in the document. increase its respective DF by 1.
+Then search documents for every token, and for every instance of a token increase it's count in TF. and if the token is seen at least once in the document. increase its respective DF by 1.
 ```python
 dfTest = False
 for tokennum , token in enumerate(tokens):